 An E.C.G. must be able to commit to the following:

 - a lateral flow test and PCR test every Tuesday before lunchtime (the PCR test must be done at the hospital).
 This will be done on a drop-in basis, please report to the Testing Station between 9am and midday every Tuesday from Tuesday 6th July and every Tuesday thereafter.
 Visiting will commence on this date.

 - a lateral flow test every Friday (these can be done either at the hospital or at home but if done at home, you will need to ensure you include the hospital’s unique number 10145811 and provide evidence such as a text, email, or photo of the negative test.
 Please email evidence to .
-We currently do not have any stock of tests for relatives to use at home and you would need to make your own arrangements e.g., collecting tests from a local chemist.
+We do have tests for relatives to use at home so please ask if you require any.
 Otherwise please attend the testing station every Friday starting from 9th July and every Friday thereafter.

 - ringing or emailing on the day or day before to let us know approximately when you will be arriving.

 - E.C.G.s must maintain a minimum of 2m social distancing from all staff, other residents, and relatives.

 - Please be advised that the family room will not be available; however, you may wish to bring your own refreshments.
 In this instance you would have to maintain a minimum of 2m distance between yourself and your relative while refreshments are consumed.